MediciHouse07/Learning_Records/economic_money_banking.md

 - liquidity constraint
 - Cash Flow–Cash Commitment ≥ 0, this is survival constraint, understand the word constraint

+### 3-7 Reading Hyman Minsky

+2022/12/08

+- An article of hyman minsky
+- he was a socialist, and his dream is a world like Utopia

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew
 ### 1-1 Video